Custom Fit Dentures in San Antonio

 Flipper (Temporary Partial Denture)

 A temporary partial denture – also called a flipper – is an option for temporary teeth replacement in some circumstances.
-They’re lightweight and not very durable, but they are inexpensive and can serve as a temporary replacement while waiting for a more permanent tooth replacement option to become available.
+This type of temporary denture is lightweight – but not very durable.
+They are however quite inexpensive and can serve as a temporary replacement while waiting for a more permanent tooth replacement option to become available.
+We do offer flippers for temporary use at our dental office.

 Immediate Dentures